Modern (1940’s-present)

 AI Acknowledgement

-ChatGPT was used in the Conclusion Section.
+ChatGPT was used by Andrew for the Conclusion Section.
 The following prompt was used:

 Write a conclusion paragraph to an essay about CRISPR technology using these guidelines: